A new DLL just appeared inside the Intune Management Extension, AKA Sidecar Agent folder.

 IC3.trouter.dll showing up in the intune management extension folder

-The DLL isn’t a stub.
-It ships with a full Trouter client implementation.
+Let’s start with a quick peek inside the IC3 to see what we are looking at.
+Good to know is that the IC3 DLL isn’t another DLL.
+This IC3 DLL ships with a full Trouter client IC3 implementation.
 Some things that immediately stood out when we opened up that DLL:

 • Connection states: